 - Prepare ingredients by cutting chicken breasts in half horizontally and then pounding them to ¼ inch thick.3 chicken breasts, Kosher salt, Pepper

 - In 3 shallow dishes make the breading components.
-In dish number one put the flour, in dish number two the mixture of egg and water (egg wash), and in dish three the panko breadcrumbs and both cheeses.⅓ cup all-purpose flour, 2 eggs, 2 tablespoon water, ½ cup panko breadcrumbs, 1 cup grated Romano cheese, 3 tablespoon grated Parmesan
+In dish number one put the flour, in dish number two the mixture of egg and water (egg wash), and in dish three the panko breadcrumbs and both cheeses.⅓ cup all-purpose flour, 2 eggs, 2 tablespoon water, ½ cup panko breadcrumbs, 1 cup finely grated Romano cheese, 3 tablespoon finely grated Parmesan

 - Bread the chicken by first dipping the chicken into the flour mixture and shaking off all the excess.
 Next, dip in the egg wash and allow the excess to drip off.
 Third, coat with the breadcrumb and cheese mixture.
 Allow the chicken breasts to sit for five minutes before cooking.